 Chapter Summary

 Database partition or sharding is discussed in this chapter.
-Partitioning is a very basic concept in data storage engine.
-As when the data volume goes large, a single node will not be enough to host all the data, we have to distribute the data among multiple nodes.
-Different approaches for partitioning the primary key and the secondary indexes, rebalancing strategies and request routing strategies are discussed in detail in this chapter.
+Partitioning is a basic concept in data storage engine.
+When the data volume goes up, a single node is not sufficient to host all the data, we have to distribute the data among multiple nodes.
+This chapter explains different approaches for partitioning the primary key and the secondary indexes, rebalancing strategies and request routing strategies.

 Mind Map